-Note: At-Risk Membership is as of Oct 2020 and includes members with respect to which Alignment is at-risk for at least a majority of claims expenditures.
+Note: At-Risk Membership is as of December 2020 and includes members with respect to which Alignment is at-risk for at least a majority of claims expenditures.
 Ethnicity, Hospitals Contracted and Dually-Eligible metrics are year-to-date 2020 averages.
 1Q20 At-Risk Returning Member MBR reflects the MBR of the At-Risk Members who were enrolled in the prior calendar year (and are therefore designated to be a returning member) for the first quarter of 2020; the first quarter of 2020 is presented to reflect MBR prior to a significant impact from COVID-19.
-Our At-Risk Returning Member MBR from Jan 1, 2020 through June 2020 was as follows: 79.7%, 79.7%, 77.7% and 75.2% for San Diego, Stanislaus, Santa Clara and Los Angeles, respectively.
+Our At-Risk Returning Member MBR from January 1, 2020 through September 30, 2020 was as follows: 78.1%, 79.9%, 84.0% and 76.6% for San Diego, Stanislaus, Santa Clara and Los Angeles, respectively.

 AVA gives us the analytics and tools to replicate this value creation across a variety of operating and contracting models with our provider partners, which we believe provides us with the capability to successfully grow and scale in new markets in a methodical and manageable way.
-We have already identified additional markets for potential expansion in 2022 and beyond and believe that expansion into new markets and new states will continue to extend our growth opportunities for the foreseeable future.
+We have already identified additional markets in the Western, Southern, Northeastern and Great Lakes regions of the United States for potential expansion in 2022 and beyond, with a focus on higher-density population centers and adjacent counties, and believe that expansion into new markets and new states will continue to extend our growth opportunities for the foreseeable future.